naemon/naemon.github.io/documentation/usersguide/clusters.md

 ### Introduction

-Several people have asked how to go about monitoring clusters of hosts or services, so I decided to write up a little documentation on how to do this.
-Its fairly straightforward, so hopefully you find things easy to understand...
+On this page you can find more information about how to monitor clusters.

 First off, we need to define what we mean by a "cluster".
 The simplest way to understand this is with an example.
 Let's say that your organization has five hosts which provide redundant DNS services to your organization.
 If one of them fails, its not a major catastrophe because the remaining servers will continue to provide name resolution services.
 If you're concerned with monitoring the availability of DNS service to your organization, you will want to monitor five DNS servers.
-This is what I consider to be a *service* cluster.
+This is considerered to be a *service* cluster.
 The service cluster consists of five separate DNS services that you are monitoring.
 Although you do want to monitor each individual service, your main concern is with the overall status of the DNS service cluster, rather than the availability of any one particular service.

-If your organization has a group of hosts that provide a high-availability (clustering) solution, I would consider those to be a *host* cluster.
+If your organization has a group of hosts that provide a high-availability (clustering) solution, consider those to be a *host* cluster.
 If one particular host fails, another will step in to take over all the duties of the failed server.
 As a side note, check out the <a href="http://www.linux-ha.org">High-Availability Linux Project</a> for information on providing host and service redundancy with Linux.

 ### Plan of Attack

-There are several ways you could potentially monitor service or host clusters.
-I'll describe the method that I believe to be the easiest.
 Monitoring service or host clusters involves two things:

 * Monitoring individual cluster elements
 * Monitoring the cluster as a collective entity